Troubleshooting

 Calibration.jsonexists in the calibration directory (<name>/Calibration.json) - Use

-backup=Trueto protect state before any resume operation:
+backup=Trueto protect state before any resume operation:1calib.run_calibration(resume=True, iteration=2, iter_step='analyze', backup=True)

-Low R² Every Iteration¶
+Low R² every iteration

 If OptimTool logs low R² values every iteration, the fitness landscape is highly nonlinear in the sampled region.
 This is common in SIR/SIS epidemic models near threshold parameters.